Hot Lake Hotel: 1917–1933: Acquisition by Dr. W. T. Phy

-Other advertisements touted the drinking of the water as relieving a variety of ailments, as well as claiming mud baths and poultice made with lake sediment as being beneficial for treatment of rheumatism.
+Other advertisements touted the drinking of the water as relieving a variety of ailments including heart lesions, nephritis, and high blood pressure, as well as claiming mud baths and poultice made with lake sediment as being beneficial for treatment of rheumatism.
+Phy attempted to treat syphilis patients using the lake's thermal water, erroneously theorizing that the virus would be unable to withstand the water due to its high sulfur content.

+In March 1931, Dr. Phy died at Hot Lake of bulbar paralysis after battling septic arthritis for several months.